rafiframadhana/news-site/README.md

-# Atjeh Times News Site
+# Atjeh Times - A Full-Stack News Site

 A full-stack MERN (MongoDB, Express, React, Node.js) news website with a modern design, advanced features, and a serverless backend deployment option on Vercel.